jueqingsizhe66/ALittleJava/README.md

 ```
 Like a function, a macro consists of a name, a parameter list, an optional documentation string, and a body of Lisp expressions.1 However, as I just discussed, the job of a macro isn't to do anything directly--its job is to generate code that will later do what you want.

+One hole one name, One person one name(maybe many names in different occasions)

 ---------------------------------------------------------------------------------